highlightxyz/generative-art/README.md

 hl.token.setName(name) => Void
 ```

 Sets the name for this particular token.
 Note that you are not required to set names for individual tokens.
-If you don't, token names will simply be the token ID preced by a "#" sign, e.g. "#1", "#74", "#492", etc.
+If you don't, token names will simply be the token ID preceded by a "#" sign, e.g. "#1", "#74", "#492", etc.

 ---